Simon-McIntosh/nakasvr/README.md

 ## Installation
 Installation is required on both the client (local) and server (remote).
 The use of virtual environments is encouraged when installing Nakasvr on both the client and the server.
 Installation of `Nakasvr` requires a recent Python>=3.10.
-Use of the `Nakasvr` module ensures that the
+Installation of dependencies using the `Nakasvr` module ensures that the

 ### Client install
 Create virtual environments for the client and server.
 Subsequent use of python commands assumes